How to Start an LLC in Pennsylvania? (Step-by-Step Guide)

 You'll be able to fill the Registered Office position on your Certificate of Organization.
-In Pennsylvania, you must have a contract to hire the services of a CROP before putting up one.
+In Pennsylvania, you must have a contract to hire the professional services of a CROP before putting one up.

 You may be subject to both criminal and civil penalties if you do not have a contract.

-A Pennsylvania LLC Certificate of Organization is filed with the State of Pennsylvania Department of State Division of Corporations.
+A Certificate of Organization is filed with the State of Pennsylvania Department of State Division of Corporations.

 You can find the form required for filing your certificate on their website under "Forms."